-An assessment report generated through the evaluation of the product dossier by the Authority, East African Community Medicines Regulatory Harmonization (EAC MRH) Expert Working Group on Medicines Evaluation and Registration, SADC - MRH Assessments Group, AVAREF, WHO or any other recognized reliance or harmonization initiative by TMDA at that particular time in combination with the GMP and GCP inspections reports and form a basis for making decision.
+An assessment report generated through the evaluation of the product dossier by the Authority, East African Community Medicines Regulatory Harmonization (EAC MRH) Expert Working Group on Medicines Evaluation and Registration, SADC - MRH Assessments Group,

+AVAREF, WHO or any other recognized reliance or harmonization initiative by TMDA at that particular time in combination with the GMP and GCP inspections reports and form a basis for making decision.

 The evaluation report will include documented outcome of the evaluation of quality, safety, efficacy/immunogenicity of the product and outcome of the inspections by the assessors and inspectors respectively.
-The report shall also indicate when the next set of data e.g., Clinical Trials Report for subsequent Phase or additional product data including stability data is expected.
-The applicant will be expected to provide tentative timelines for the submission of additional data based on the expected dates of completion or planned interim analyses of studies currently ongoing or being initiated.
+The report shall also indicate when the next set ofdata e.g., Clinical Trials Report for subsequent Phase or additional product data including stability data is expected.
+The applicant will be expected to provide tentative timelines forthe submission of additional data based on the expected dates of completion or plannedinterim analyses of studies currently ongoing or being initiated.
 The submission of additional data should be clearly numbered as per the respective product specific guidelines.

-In instances where external expertise apart from the regulatory reliance and harmonization initiative is needed, the Authority may use its technical committees or form ad-hoc committees that shall also include the internal regulatory experts for accelerated review of data.
+In instances where external expertise apart from the regulatory reliance and harmonization initiative is needed, the Authority may use its technical committees and internal regulatory experts for accelerated review of data.